akhanalcs/dotnet-on-azure/README.md

         public DateTime UploadedDate { get; set; }
     }
    ```
 4. Run the function.
-Go to Storage Browser -> Tables.
+Go to 'Storage Browser' -> Tables.
 You'll see a new table `reviewimagedata` that has been populated with `ReviewImageInfo`.

 ## CI/CD with GitHub Actions
 Github actions is